 Engine default: WhisperKit.
 Native Swift, zero Python sidecar, faster on Apple Silicon.
 Lightning stays as the bench baseline.

 large-v3-turbo — neither engine accepts the obvious model name.
 Discover the right one via WhisperKit.fetchAvailableModels() and rerun.
-Turbo’s promise is “approaches large-v3 quality at small-ish cost”; if real, it could displace medium as the default.--language zh,ja,ko,es,fr,de to get honest non-English numbers.
-Should drop the multilingual WER from 250 % to single digits.bench/CONTRIBUTING.md.These feed into M2/M3 specs:
+Turbo’s promise is “approaches large-v3 quality at small-ish cost”; if real, it could displace medium as the default.medium (253 % → 16.7 %).
+The other sizes (tiny/base/small/distil) still show pre-fix numbers above and should be re-run with detection enabled.bench/CONTRIBUTING.md.These feed into M2/M3 specs:

 initial_prompt injection from a user dictionary.transcribeWithResults supports a callback.
 M3 spec should expose progressive transcripts to the overlay so longer utterances feel snappier.From the repo root, on the v2 branch: